This post originally debuted April 2019, and with over 10,000 views, is now updated & republished March 2020 - ENJOY!

 If you want to make it a meal, consider using a ball of fresh Burrata with cream as the centerpiece, or a handful of toasted pine nuts or crumbled Feta sprinkled over top, and of course a hunk of crusty baguette to mop up the juices.
 Unreal...

-I have adapted this slightly from Jamie’s original recipe because I have modified steps to increase the intensity of the herbs.
-Additionally, I have chosen to add fresh basil.
+I have adapted this slightly from Jamie's original recipe because I have modified steps to increase the intensity of the herbs.
+In addition to the dried oregano flowers, I have chosen to add fresh basil.
 Serve as a side salad to barbecued chicken drumsticks or burgers on the grill.
 This salad is a texturally beautiful accompaniment to any homemade potato salad as well.
 If you want to make it a meal, consider using a ball of fresh Burrata with cream as the centerpiece, or a handful of toasted pine nuts or crumbled Feta sprinkled over top, and of course a hunk of crusty baguette to mop up the juices.
-Unreal…
+Unreal...

 - 2-ish pounds mixed ripe tomatoes, different shapes and colors